josefbruseke/josefbruseke/README.md

 ## About me

 👋 Hello!
 I'm Josef, an undergraduate student in Information Systems at the Federal University of Santa Catarina (UFSC).
-Currently interning at the Regional Council of Santa Catarina.
+Currently interning at the Regional Accounting Council of Santa Catarina.

 ## 🛠️ My Stack